ashrafstakala/react-router-v6-upgrade/README.md

 # About This Repository

-This repository belongs to my "React Router v6 Upgrade Guide" YouTube [video](...).
+This repository belongs to Max's "React Router v6 Upgrade Guide" YouTube [video](...).

 You can also learn all about React (incl.
 React Router) in my ["React - The Complete Guide" course](https://acad.link/reactjs).